react-native-google-signin/google-signin/docs/get-config-file.md

 ## WebClientId

 `webClientId` will be automatically generated once you create the app in the firebase console or configure the API.
-You can access the it [here](https://console.developers.google.com/apis/credentials).
+You can access it [here](https://console.developers.google.com/apis/credentials).
 Make sure you select the correct project. `webClientId` should be under OAuth section.